WEi: 2025–2026: The Feelings, Kim Jun-seo's hiatus, Wonderland, focus on individual activities

-On December 6, 2024, it was announced that WEi would make a comeback on January 15, 2025 with their seventh EP The Feelings and its lead single "Not Enough", along with holding a showcase concert.
-Yohan couldn't participate in this comeback due to schedule conflicts.
+On January 15, 2025, WEi released their seventh EP The Feelings and its lead single "Not Enough", along with holding a showcase concert.
+Kim Yo-han couldn't participate in this comeback due to schedule conflicts.

 On May 9, 2025, it was announced in a statement that member Kim Jun-seo would temporarily halt group activities.
 He was later revealed as a contestant on the show Boys II Planet.
-He finished the show in 8th place, and is set to debut with the new boy group ALD1.
+He finished the show in 8th place, and is set to debut with the new boy group Alpha Drive One.

-On August 22, 2025 it was confirmed that WEi would have another comeback in the second half of 2025, without member Kim Jun-seo because of his participation in Boys II Planet, and with member Kim Yo-han resuming musical activities with WEi.
+On August 22, 2025, it was confirmed that WEi would have another comeback in the second half of 2025, without member Kim Jun-seo because of his participation in Boys II Planet, and with member Kim Yo-han resuming musical activities with WEi.
 On October 1, 2025 it was announced that WEi would make a comeback on October 29, 2025 with their eighth EP Wonderland and its lead single "Home", along with holding a showcase concert.
 Kim Yo-han participated in all scheduled events to promote the album until December 8.

-On November 19, 2025 it was announced in a statement that member Jang Dae-hyeon was scheduled to fulfill his mandatory military service in 2026, and that he would participate in Wonderland release events until January 2026.
+On November 19, 2025, it was announced in a statement that member Jang Dae-hyeon was scheduled to fulfill his mandatory military service in 2026; while no precise date of enlistment was communicated, it was stated that he would participate in Wonderland release events until January 2026.

+On March 25, 2026, it was announced through a statement that all members of WEi would concentrate on individual activities in the near future, pursuing solo activities while continuing to promote under the name WEi.
+On March 27, 2026, the digital single "Save" was released to celebrate the 2000th day since debut.

+2026-present: military enlistments, contract terminations

+On August 9, 2026, it was announced through a statement that member Kim Dong-han was scheduled to enlist as an active-duty soldier in the Army on September 7, marking the first military enlistment in the group.

+On August 25, 2026, it was announced that members Kim Dong-han and Yoo Yong-ha decided to terminate their contracts with OUi Entertainment upon expiration.

+On August 28, 2026, it was announced through a statement that member Yoo Yong-ha was scheduled to enlist as an active-duty soldier in the Army on September 28.